iamkanishka/DecalrativeProgrammingswithAngularandRXJS/README.md

 3. Get Posts From firebase API using HTTPClient.
 Call in Component ngOnInit with Subscribe.
 4. Format Posts Response usinh RXJS Map operator and display in the template.
 5. Get Categories using Higher Order Mapping Operators using MergeMap.
+6. Understand ChangeDetetcion Strategy onPush and Default in Angular RXJS.